anasoid/docker-jmeter/README.md

 # Split CSV files

-Often we need that jmeter cluster doesn't use duplicated data (like logged user, ...).
+Often we need that JMeter cluster doesn't use duplicated data (like logged user, ...).
 This can be achieved by splitting CSV files on the number of slaves.

 To do this you can follow the following steps: